HubertSchipkowski/sc-interActive-openSrc-201111/README.md

 Consequently, it would make sense to separate these two modes not only timely but also physically by device.

-Therefore the use case scenario for this software system is that the actual writing happens on a desktop/laptop device and the proofreading on a touch device.
+Therefore the use case scenario for this software system is that the actual writing happens on a desktop/laptop computer and the proofreading on a mobile touch device.

 ##### Definition